 Necessary Wayleaves guidance - application form

-On 5 April 2013 a new fee structure for applications under The Electricity Act will come into force.
-You can find full details of the revisions here.
+On 5 April 2013 the current fee structure for applications under The Electricity Act came into force.
+You can find full details of the fees here.

 The first step for developers planning to submit an application is to contact the consents unit to arrange a pre-scoping meeting.